-Solomon started serving with only 36 hours at one stand and 6 volunteers for the season in 1988.
-We were introduced into the Salvation Army Christmas Kettles by PM Albert J. Miller, who was not only our Charter Senior Warden, but the Delaware Coordinator for the Salvation Army, who assigned then Senior Steward Van Stan to coordinate for the Lodge.
+Solomon started serving in 1989 filling only 36 hours at one stand with 27 Lodge members and 4 family members.
+We were introduced into the Salvation Army Christmas Kettles by PM Albert J. Miller, who was not only our Charter Senior Warden, but the Delaware Coordinator for the Salvation Army, who assigned then Senior Steward Toland S. Van Stan, Jr. to coordinate for the Lodge.

 Of course, older Members, over the years have had to give up serving, even though many have served up to ages 85 to 90 years old.
-New Members and their Families have always been there to fill the gaps, as Charity is a basic tenet of Masonic Teachings.
+New Members and their Families have always been there to fill the gaps.
+So far, two generations of Solomon Masons have participated, and we are extending into a third.
+At Solomon, we see this as proof that Charity does extend into the boundless realms of Eternity, and Charity is a basic tenet of Masonic Teachings.

-Over the 23 years of service that Solomon Lodge has served on the Kettles, more than 350 volunteers have served over 12,000 hours and earned over $450,000 for the good works of the Salvation Army
+Over the 32 years of service that Solomon Lodge has served on the Kettles, more than 850 volunteers have served over 19,000 hours at 12,600 one hour Stands and earned just under $550,000 for the good works of the Salvation Army.